GraceMoreau/EDS-124-Teaching-Portfolio/README.md

 ## Week 9
   * ### Show What You Know: Write and Explain A Program
     * Follow the link [here](https://youtu.be/pHaKqM9mzMc) to view Snap!
-WP Code Block Video for Week 9
+WP Abstraction Video for Week 9